rarchk/pre-commit-argo/README.md

-# A pre-commit hook for Angular-Cli Lint
+# A pre-commit hook for argo workflows lint

-This is the Angular-Cli lint ([ng lint](https://angular.io/cli/lint)) hook for [pre-commit](https://pre-commit.com).
-This hook will prevent git commits if ng lint does not pass.
+This is the Argo lint ([argo lint](https://angular.io/cli/lint)) hook for [pre-commit](https://pre-commit.com).
+This hook will prevent git commits if argo lint does not pass.

 ## Usage